saldel/Raspberry-Pi-Translation-Guide/volunteer-area/Introduction.md

 To ensure high quality of translations, each project will typically go through three stages (unless we tell you otherwise):

-1. Post-editing: a volunteerr either translates a text from scratch, or edits a text that was pre-translated using machine translation software.
+1. Post-editing: a volunteerr edits a text that was pre-translated using machine translation software.
 We’ll provide you with a checklist of things to bear in mind while you translate, together with some guidelines for dealing with elements such as images or code.

 2. Review: a volunteer reviewer compares the translation to its English original to make sure that nothing has been mistranslated, omitted, or added.
 We’ll provide you with a list of things to look out for while reviewing.